tsdataclinic/data-gather/README.md

 This is a basic create-react-app (CRA) application.

-1. Install all requirements:
+1. Install all requirements

 ```
 yarn install
 ```

-2. Run the app with:
+2. Run the app

 ```
 yarn start